 I take this seriously — my son has his own toaster, butter, cream cheese, etc. If there’s something that may come into contact with “gluten-full” products, he has his own container of it . . . because even a butter spreader can return crumbs to the butter container!

 More and more people are finding they have sensitivities or allergies to gluten, and there are also people who simply feel it’s healthier to go without.

 As the gluten-free diet became more popular, I started to see things like chocolate chips, nuts, and even some produce being labeled as gluten-free.
 These things never contained gluten!
 An almond?
 Really?
 Chocolate?
 Come on.
 And produce!?
 Don’t even get me started.
 (Some chocolate bars and perhaps nuts, could have the issue of shared equipment or facilities, actually.
 In which case, it’s necessary and important.)

 I think for people who are less informed about being gluten-free, this is confusing.
-And many years ago, when my son was just starting a gluten-free life, that person was me!
+And many years ago, when my son was just starting a gluten-free life, that person was me.

-I’ll never forget being in a health food store and seeing the chocolate chips labeled gluten-free, and being horrified that I’d been giving “regular” chocolate chips to my son.
+I’ll never forget being in a health food store and seeing the chocolate chips labeled gluten-free, and being worried that I’d been giving “regular” chocolate chips to my son.
 I went home and researched all of the brands of chocolate chips I’d been using, only to find out that of course none of them had gluten in them.

 And now, to return to the main reason you’re here . . . for my gluten-free brownies!
 This oh-so-delicious gluten-free brownie cake recipe is my new favorite!

 What does this Gluten-Free Brownie Cake taste like?